-As of March 31, 2023, the concentrations of credit risk by sectors and countries are within the limits established by the Corporation.
-The maximum exposure to credit risk is represented by the nominal amount of each financial asset.
+As of June 30, 2023, the concentrations of credit risk by sectors and countries are within the limits established by the Corporation.
+The nominal amount of each financial asset represents the maximum exposure to credit risk.

-The loan portfolio includes the financing of project bonds totaling US\$10,976,994 (December 31, 2022: US\$6,269,661).
+The loan portfolio includes the financing of corporate bonds totaling US\$14,564,351 (December 31, 2022: US\$6,269,661).

-The Corporation has a policy in place for granting payment extensions and for restructuring, renegotiating, and refinancing loans.
+The Corporation has a policy in place for granting payment extensions and for restructuring, renegotiating, and refinancing for granting payment extensions and loans.
 Payment extensions apply only when the borrower is experiencing temporary difficulties and will be able to resume payments in the short term under the original agreement.
 Restructuring and refinancing are considered part of the overall credit/risk reevaluation framework, provided that a joint and collective effort is made by all participating lenders and that both owners and lenders will equally share the debt burden.